jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 ## Methods

 - [`deleteAnalyticsConversationsDetailsJob`](#deleteanalyticsconversationsdetailsjob) - Delete/cancel an async details job
+- [`deleteConversation`](#deleteconversation) - Update a conversation by disconnecting all of the participants
 - [`deleteConversationParticipantCode`](#deleteconversationparticipantcode) - Delete a code used to add a communication to this participant
 - [`deleteConversationParticipantFlaggedreason`](#deleteconversationparticipantflaggedreason) - Remove flagged reason from conversation participant.
 - [`deleteConversationsCallParticipantConsult`](#deleteconversationscallparticipantconsult) - Cancel the transfer
 - [`deleteConversationsEmailMessagesDraftAttachment`](#deleteconversationsemailmessagesdraftattachment) - Delete attachment from draft
 - [`deleteConversationsMessagesCachedmediaCachedMediaItemId`](#deleteconversationsmessagescachedmediacachedmediaitemid) - Remove a cached media item asychronously
+- [`deleteConversationsMessagingIntegrationsAppleIntegrationId`](#deleteconversationsmessagingintegrationsappleintegrationid) - Delete an Apple messaging integration
 - [`deleteConversationsMessagingIntegrationsFacebookIntegrationId`](#deleteconversationsmessagingintegrationsfacebookintegrationid) - Delete a Facebook messaging integration
 - [`deleteConversationsMessagingIntegrationsInstagramIntegrationId`](#deleteconversationsmessagingintegrationsinstagramintegrationid) - Delete Instagram messaging integration
 - [`deleteConversationsMessagingIntegrationsOpenIntegrationId`](#deleteconversationsmessagingintegrationsopenintegrationid) - Delete an Open messaging integration